-January 2018
+April 2018

-U.S. Department of Commerce Wilbur L. Ross, Jr., Secretary
+61 U.S. Department of Commerce

+62 Wilbur L. Ross, Jr., Secretary

+63

+64 National Institute of Standards and Technology

+65 Walter Copan, NIST Director and Under Secretary of Commerce for Standards and Technology

 Authority

 This publication has been developed by NIST in accordance with its statutory responsibilities under the Federal Information Security Modernization Act (FISMA) of 2014, 44 U.S.C. § 3551 et seq., Public Law (P.L.)
 113-283.
 NIST is responsible for developing information security standards and guidelines, including minimum requirements for federal information systems, but such standards and guidelines shall not apply to national security systems without the express approval of appropriate federal officials exercising policy authority over such systems.
 This guideline is consistent with the requirements of the Office of Management and Budget (OMB) Circular A-130.